-Who Is Abbey M. Blue?
+Who is Abbey M. Blue

 Abbey and I met in an online Trauma Healing group.
 As the two Christians in the group, we talked privately on a regular basis.
 We both wrote poetry and quickly started sharing our silenced words with one another; too shy to share our words in ‘real-life.’